debeltranc/ng2-bootstrap_test/README.md

 ## Install

 Clone normally, then go to the folder where this project has been cloned and run the following commands:
-Update node and tell the system to use the latest version (replace a.b.c to the installed version, e.g: 7.7.3)
+Update node and tell the system to use the latest version (replace x.y.z to the installed version, e.g: 7.7.3)
 ```
 nvm install node
 nvm use x.y.z